 There are two main locations for downloaded files on your Android TV box and Android TV.

 The default location is the Download folder.
-This is where you’ll find most of your downloaded files, including anything that you’ve transferred over or downloaded from a web browser.
+This is where you’ll find most of your downloaded files, including anything you’ve transferred or downloaded from a web browser.

-You’ll need to check both folders to make sure that you don’t miss anything.
+You must check both folders to ensure you don’t miss anything.

-To save even more space on your device, check out my article on how to delete unused apps (even system apps) from your Android TV!
+To save even more space on your device, check out my article on deleting unused apps (even system apps) from your Android TV!